Are there any benefits available to me as a carer?

 Coming changes

-Scottish Carer Support Payment (CSP) is set to replace the UK's Carer’s Allowance, with initial rollout to some areas of Scotland to begin later this year.
+Scottish Carer Support Payment (CSP) is set to replace the UK's Carer’s Allowance.

 Did this answer your question?